traefik/traefik/docs/user-guide/kubernetes.md

   externalName: static.otherdomain.com
 ```

-If you were to visit `example.com/static` the request would then be passed onto `static.otherdomain.com/static` and s`tatic.otherdomain.com` would receive the request with the Host header being `static.otherdomain.com`.
+If you were to visit `example.com/static` the request would then be passed on to `static.otherdomain.com/static`, and `static.otherdomain.com` would receive the request with the Host header being `static.otherdomain.com`.

 !!! note
-    The per ingress annotation overides whatever the global value is set to.
+    The per-ingress annotation overrides whatever the global value is set to.
-    So you could set `disablePassHostHeaders` to `true` in your toml file and then enable passing
-    the host header per ingress if you wanted.
+    So you could set `disablePassHostHeaders` to `true` in your TOML configuration file and then enable passing the host header per ingress if you wanted.

 ## Partitioning the Ingress object space